oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

     * Your OML user name and password
     * `oml-cloud-service-location-url`
 * A valid authentication token
-<<<<<<< HEAD

 * onnxruntime and onnxmltools
 * A Conda environment with xgboost installed

 ## Task 1: Create and set up a Conda Environment

-In this lab, you will create a Conda environment by the name xgbenv and install the libraries xgboost, onnxruntime and onnxmltools.
+In this task, you will create a Conda environment by the name xgbenv and install the libraries xgboost, onnxruntime and onnxmltools.

 1. Sign into your Oracle Machine Learning UI as `ADMIN` and run the following commands: